squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 ####Professional Experience
 **Yale University**, Department of Italian
 >*Lector* 2015-
->>-Teaching Introductory Italian and "Food and the Italian Cultural Imagination"
+>>-Teaching Introductory Italian and "Food and the Italian Cultural Imagination."

->>-Interact daily with students, tailoring my teaching approach to individual student needs
+>>-Interact daily with students, tailoring my teaching approach to individual student needs.

 >>-Present difficult concepts in a clear, effective, and engaging way.